Small Business Loans for Real Estate Agents

 In 2017, over 6 million homes were sold across the United States, and nearly 90% of sellers used a real estate agent to help them through the process.
 Right now, there are over 2 million Americans with active real estate licenses, and over 1.3 million members of the National Association of Realtors

-Real estate agents can use SBA 7(a) loans for:
+Real estate agents can use SBA 7(a) loans in a number of ways.

 The SBA 7(a) loan is often the best type of SBA financing for independent real estate agents and small to mid-size brokerages.
-However, if you run a larger brokerage that wants to use an SBA loan to purchase (or even build) a new headquarters, an SBA 504 loan could be a superior option.
+However, if you run a larger brokerage that has some larger real estate needs — say, to acquire (or even build) a new headquarters, an SBA 504 loan could be a better option.
 SBA 504 loans are intended for the purchase and construction of owner-occupied commercial real estate, not working capital, and are typically offered at much lower interest rates than 7(a) loans.

 Related Questions